Fri, 31 December 2021

 Tap here to pick up some of our new titles:

+How will William Lantry live in a world where no one knows him?
+For he was born 350 years ago, and he just got out of his grave.
+Ray Bradbury, today on The Classic Tales Podcast.
+Welcome to The Classic Tales Podcast.
+Thank you for listening.
 Thank you to all of our financial supporters.
 We couldn’t do this without you.
 We really try make your support worth your while.
 You get so much out of this!
 For a five-dollar monthly donation, you get a monthly code for $8 off any audiobook download.
 Give more, and you get more!
-It kind of cracks open the website for you, so you can easily build out your classic audiobook library, and you help to give more folks like you the chance to discover the classics in a curated and easily accessible format.
-Go to classictalesaudiobooks.com today, and become a financial supporter.
+It helps us have something solid to count on every month, you can build out your classic audiobook library, and you help to give more folks like you the chance to discover the classics in a curated and easily accessible format.
+Go to http://classictalesaudiobooks.com today, and become a financial supporter.
 You’ll be glad you did.
 Thank you so much.

 Tap here to go to www.classictalesaudiobooks.com and become a financial supporter!